Heart Defect PFO

 PFO

 When the door is pushed open, oxygen-poor blood from the right heart (venous) side may mix with oxygen-rich (arterial) blood from the left heart side.
-Unfortunately, there are usually many small blood clots in the venous system arising from smaller injuries as well as low flow conditions when patients do not move for several hours (e.g. sitting in an airplane, etc.).
+Unfortunately, there are usually many small blood clots in the venous system arising from smaller injuries as well as low flow conditions when patients do not move for several hours (e.g., sitting in an airplane, etc.).
 These blood clots are normally transported with the blood stream into the lungs, filtered there and finally resolved.
 If, however, pressure in the lungs rises, a clot can then come from the right atrium into the left atrium, which would otherwise remain stuck in the filter system of the lungs.
 This is called a paradoxical embolism.
-Such clots can be the cause an occlusion of a small blood vessel, and if in the brain, can cause a stroke.
+Such clots can be the cause of an occlusion of a small blood vessel, and if this occlusion happens in the brain it can cause a stroke.

-As many as 20% of all people have a PFO.
+As many as 25% of all people have a PFO.
 Infants with PFOs have no symptoms if they do not have other heart defects.
-Unless there are other defects, there are usually no complications from a PFO.
-The situation in adults is similar.
-Adults or older people however may suffer more frequently from clotting disorders based on risk factors typical for older age (i.e. smoking, obesity, hormonal contraception (the pill), high blood pressure, arteriosclerosis, etc.) Therefore adults with a PFO may have a higher risk of getting certain types of strokes, namely a stroke via a paradoxical embolism.
+Unless there are other defects, there are usually no complications from a PFO, and the situation is similar in adults.
+Adults or older people however may suffer more frequently from clotting disorders based on risk factors typical for older age (i.e., smoking, obesity, hormonal contraception (“the pill”, high blood pressure, arteriosclerosis, etc.) Therefore adults with a PFO may have a higher risk of getting certain types of strokes, namely a stroke via a paradoxical embolism.
 In these circumstances, medication to prevent blood clots can be advantageous.

 Once a person has had a stroke caused by a clot in the brain, and a PFO is diagnosed with the likelihood of a paradoxical embolism, a closure of the PFO is recommended to avoid future strokes.

-Once the diagnosis of an ASD suitable for interventional closure, or a PFO responsible for paradoxical embolism is made, it is time to close it.
-Today, in most cases of patients with an ASD and in nearly all patients with a PFO, closure can be achieved without open-heart surgery but by using interventional catheterization.
+Once the diagnosis of a PFO responsible for paradoxical embolism is made, it is time to close it.
+Today, in nearly all patients with a PFO, closure can be achieved without open-heart surgery but by using interventional catheterization.

-The appropriate device, an ASD occluder or a PFO occluder is pushed through to be placed across the hole, through the delivery sheath.
-The occluders consist of a left-sided disk and a right-sided disk.
-The left-sided disk is deployed first and then retracted directly to the septum.
-Then the right-sided disk is deployed and thus the occluder will seal the defect between the two disks.
+The appropriate PFO occluder is pushed through to be placed across the hole, through the delivery sheath.
+The occluders consist of a left-sided disc and a right-sided disc.
+The left-sided disc is deployed first and then retracted directly to the septum, followed by the right-sided disc being deployed and sealing the defect between the two discs.
 Once the device is in the correct position, the physician will release the device and withdraw the delivery sheath.
-The defect is now closed and the tissue will grow around the device and be a permanent part of the septum.
-Typically the procedure takes approximately 60 minutes.
+The defect is now closed and the tissue will grow around the device and ultimately become a permanent part of the septum.
+This procedure takes approximately 60 minutes.

 Occluders and airports